cuppahwattah/loverbee/README.md

 Our buzzing bee just follows your cursor around, making your screen way more fun and a bit less boring.
 It doesn’t fix any real problems, but hey, sometimes you just need a cute little bee to keep you company while you work or procrastinate.

 ### The Solution (that nobody asked for)
 We built a bee.
 That follows your cursor.
 That’s it.
-That’s the whole thing. 🐝🖱️
+That’s the whole thing :) 🐝🖱️

 Wherever your mouse goes, the bee goes.
 It buzzes around, does nothing useful, and brings absolutely zero productivity benefits.
 But it looks cute, makes people smile, and turns boring computer time into ✨buzz✨ time.